When To Use A Colon Or A Dash

 Tip 1: Understand the Context

 Before deciding whether to use a colon or a dash, take a moment to consider the context of your sentence.
 What is the relationship between the two parts of the sentence?
-Are you introducing a list, providing an explanation, or adding an interruption?
+And are you introducing a list, providing an explanation, or adding an interruption?
 The answer to these questions will help you determine which punctuation mark is most appropriate.

 Tip 2: Consider the Tone